 The Dangers of Chemical Spills

 Chemical spills can expose workers to substances that can cause serious health problems.
 Chemicals can be toxic, explosive, flammable, and corrosive.
 Coming into contact with these substances without being adequately prepared with safety equipment can lead to adverse reactions and health problems.
+Our team of wrongful death attorneys in Louisville have handled cases of severe chemical exposure which resulted in death due to the negligence of one or multiple parties.
 Exposure can happen in the following three ways:

 - Skin absorption

 Depending on the type of chemical someone has been exposed to, it can have the following effects: